 After Mint shut down, the budgeting app market fragmented.
 YNAB doubled down on envelope budgeting.
 Rocket Money pivoted toward subscription management.
 Copilot Money built a design-first mobile experience.
 Monarch Money positioned itself as the comprehensive replacement — the app that does everything Mint did, plus investment tracking.

 The result is an app that handles everyday spending, long-term wealth building, and household finances in one place.
-At $7.49/mo billed annually, it undercuts YNAB and Copilot on price while offering more features than either.
+At $8.33/mo billed annually, it sits in the mid-range — cheaper than YNAB but more than Copilot — while offering more features than either.

 Monarch doesn't try to change how you budget.
 It meets you where you are and shows you the full picture.